 Look at reducing your costs.
 Identify areas where you can save money, such as switching to a better mortgage deal or trying DIY property management.
 Always analyse your landlord costs regularly.
 That way you can spot when you’re spending more than you need to in certain areas.

 Use landlord software to analyse your costs for each property.
-If a property is losing money hand over fist, perhaps it is time to sell it?
+If a property is losing money, perhaps it is time to sell it?

 Rent increases are not something you can avoid.
 Sooner or later, you will have to increase your rents.
 When that time comes, do it by the book but be open to compromise.
 Try to see the bigger picture.
-A good, reliable tenant is sometimes more valuable than a modest increase in rental income.
+A good, reliable tenant is often worth keeping over a modest increase in rental income.

 How often do you increase your property rents?
 Tell us below or reach out on social media.
 We are always happy to hear from our readers and followers!